About media documents and data stores

 JSON Schema for Document

-When using media, documents must use the predefined JSON schema for media.
+When using media, documents can use the Google predefined JSON schema for media.

 Documents are uploaded with either a JSON or Struct data representation.
 Make sure the document JSON or Struct conforms to the following JSON schema.
 The JSON schema uses JSON Schema 2020-12 for validation.
 For more about JSON Schema, also see the JSON Schema specification documentation at json-schema.org.